 All websites are stored on computers, all of which have memory, a processor, a hard drive, ports that handle internet traffic and so on — and they all need to be taken care of on an operating system level.
 If there’s a bug in the operating system, it has to be addressed.
-If malware has made its way into the machine, it needs to be cleared — and that’s just scratching the surface of all the day-to-day things that need to be done to keep your site ticking over.
+If malware has made its way into the machine, it needs to be cleared — and that’s just scratching the surface of all of the day-to-day things that need to be done to keep your site ticking over.

 This is a level of management that almost all hosts offer nowadays.
 In fact, it’s in their best interest to do so.
-Most users have absolutely no need to control their low-level hosting environment — and, if given the opportunity to do so, would mostly likely make a mess of things pretty quickly.
+Most users have absolutely no need to control their low-level hosting environment — and, if given the opportunity to do so, would most likely make a mess of things pretty quickly.
 This would lead to their website going down and blame most likely placed on the host, who would then likely be tasked with getting things up and running again.

 In other words, by managing your server for you, hosts kill two birds with one stone: Saving you from yourself, and saving themselves from hordes of support tickets.

-Let’s call this type of management server level management — and, unless you specifically search for bare metal servers, you’ll most likely see all such features included in your chosen hosting package.
+Let’s call this type of management server-level management — and, unless you specifically search for bare metal servers, you’ll most likely see all such features included in your chosen hosting package.

 There is, however, another branch of managed hosting services that allows you to perform many common higher-level tasks on your server, for example website backups.
-Let’s call this second branch of services application level management.
+Let’s call this second branch of services application-level management.

 The Benefits of Managed WordPress Hosting

 In essence, the overwhelming benefit of a managed WordPress hosting environment is that everything about it is completely tailored to running WordPress.
 General hosts (i.e. the type that host all kinds of websites running on all kinds of platforms) can’t truly optimize their systems to one specific platform because they need to be able to run so many different types of software.
-The same server may be running a WordPress site, a Joomla site, a custom-made site using Laravel, a Node server, and so on.
+The same server may be running a WordPress site, a Joomla site, a custom-made site using Laravel, a Node server and so on.
 There’s just no way to optimize for everything all at once.

-Managed WordPress hosts, on the other hand, work exclusively with WordPress, and, as such, they can tailor all their servers — from the operating system and file system to command line tools — for optimal performance.
+Managed WordPress hosts, on the other hand, work exclusively with WordPress, and, as such, they can tailor all of their servers — from the operating system and file system to command line tools — for optimal performance.
 A great example of this type of optimization is website caching — something that can be made to work much more effectively at a server-side level than it can by simply using front-end WordPress plugins.

 Security is another sector where managed WordPress hosting excels.
 It’s much easier to build a system that’s secure when you know exactly what’s running on it and what the weak points of a specific software (in our case, WordPress) are.
 Because hosts understand how WordPress reacts when someone tries logging in with incorrect details, they can build specific tools into the server that lock out any malicious attempts automatically.

-The result of all this is a significantly faster, more secure, more stable hosting architecture.
+The result of all of this is a significantly faster, more secure, more stable hosting architecture.
 A good analogy is why your TV won’t crash, but your PC may do so from time to time.
-Even though modern TVs have little computers inside them, they are used for one, very specific, task.
+Even though modern TVs have little computers inside them, they’re used for one, very specific, task.
 PCs, on the other hand, support a huge variety of operations — making them prone to unexpectedly seizing up or going wrong in some unforeseen way.

 Managed WordPress hosting systems need only concentrate on a single system: WordPress.
-This allows them to use WordPress’ various strengths and dampen down its weaknesses, resulting in an environment that does one thing extremely well.
+This allows them to use WordPress’s various strengths and dampen down its weaknesses, resulting in an environment that does one thing extremely well.